Misinformation-Analysis/Misinformation-Analysis.github.io/index.md

 ![Image](images/infographic.png)

 ## Purpose & Goal
 The purpose of our project is to identify whether certain categories of articles were more reliable or more fake through the analysis of different features of an article.
 Fake news refers to the deliberate distribution of misinformation—news whose main purpose is to distort the truth for the intention of persuasion seeking to drive action.
 When clustering the data using feature extraction and TF-IDF vectorization, we can separate out the different types of articles into topic models based on the dataset articles’ content.
-Our goal is to assign each article to one of these topics so that when we run our supervised learning classification it can help identify which topics of articles have the highest tendencies of misinformation.
+Our goal is to assign each article to one of these topics.
+We will then train a classifier using a different dataset of articles labeled “fake” or “not fake.”
+Finally, when we run the classifier on the original dataset of articles grouped by topic, it can help identify which topics have the highest tendencies to spread misinformation.
 This way online publishers can better partition resources to combat misinformation where it is most needed.

-## Unsupervised Portion
+## Clustering by Content
-For the unsupervised portion of this project our group decided to employ a clustering algorithm in order to get an idea of what topics are present in our datasets.
+For the unsupervised portion of this project, our group decided to employ a clustering algorithm in order to get an idea of what topics are present in our datasets.
 Our datasets are a collection of over 143,000 news articles from various publications with fields for information including the title, publication, author, year, and content.
 In order to begin creating clusters of the topics present in these articles, we had to first perform data cleaning to eliminate any “noise words”, which in this case were any words that were not informative to the topic of our articles (i.e. non-nouns, pronouns, adjectives, etc).
 We therefore ran a remove_nonnouns method which parsed through our dataset articles and removed any non noun words, because topics are almost always nouns and the inclusion of other words would convolute our clustering algorithm.

 Next, we used pure feature extraction from the article text content in order to convert our text into numerical values and separate and cluster based on similarity.
 For this text clustering we used TF-IDF (Term Frequency-Inverse Document Frequency) vectorization, which is a method for comparing these numerical values to determine how important a word is to a collection of texts—in this case our news articles.
 In other words, this gave us a ratio of the number of current words to the total number of words in our dataset, and we used the highest ratios to form our topic word clusters.
 We performed this TF-IDF vectorization only on the article content so as to avoid unnecessary clustering based on irrelevant fields like publication name, author, and date.
 We chose to set the maximum number of features at 5,000 after taking into consideration the high volume of articles and content being parsed.
 We also chose to ignore terms that appear in greater than 95% of articles and terms that appear in less than 2 articles to ensure that our features are of relatively significant value.